radareorg/radare2-book/disassembling/adding_metadata.md

 The `C?` family of commands lets you mark a range as one of several kinds of types.
 Three basic types are: code (disassembly is done using asm.arch), data (an array of data elements) or string.
 Use the `Cs` comand to define a string, use the `Cd` command for defining an array of data elements, and use the `Cf` command to define more complex data structures like structs.

 Annotating data types is most easily done in visual mode, using the "d" key, short for "data type change".
-To First, use the cursor to select a range of bytes (press `c` key to toggle cursor mode and use HJKL keys to expand selection), then press 'd' to get a menu of possible actions/types.
+First, use the cursor to select a range of bytes (press `c` key to toggle cursor mode and use HJKL keys to expand selection), then press 'd' to get a menu of possible actions/types.
 For example, to mark the range as a string, use the 's' option from the menu.
 You can achieve the same result from the shell using the `Cs` command:

      [0x00000000]> f string_foo @ 0x800
      [0x00000000]> Cs 10 @ string_foo